“If we want to understand the totality of this philosopher’s character, we must know their flaws too,” they say, “because character matters”.

 “She wasn’t kind to her husband.
 She stepped out on him, and she didn’t treat her children well.
 Also, she doesn’t agree with you on [some unrelated position].”

-If we planned on dating or marrying this philosopher, an expose on her character might matter a great deal to us.
-If the only thing this philosopher planned on doing was giving us her personal road map for life, and we could use her message, to be a better spouse, parent, friend, and person, why does anything else matter?
-If a couple of bullet points from her personal life sway you to question her philosophy, then you’re probably do it wrong.
+If we planned on dating or marrying the philosopher, an expose on her character might matter a great deal to us.
+If the only thing we want from this philosopher is her philosophical road map for life, and we could use it to be a better spouse, parent, friend, and person, why does anything else matter?
+If a couple bullet points from her personal life sways us to question the otherwise useful tenets of her philosophy, then we’re probably do it wrong.

 Unless detractors are able to disprove her theories, I don’t care to read anything they have to write about her.
 The detractors can even provide substantial proof that she was a hypocrite in that she didn’t personally follow any of her beliefs, and it won’t matter to me.
 I’m only concerned with how I can apply her principles to my life.
 If she decided to violate those principles, that’s on her.

-This assassinate the messenger to kill the message argument is tantamount to celebrity worship.
+This assassinate the messenger approach might prove more effective if her followers engaged in some form of celebrity worship.
 I think detractors believe we idolize the messenger in the manner they worship people.
 They write scathing pieces about her personal life.
 They explain how that information serves to undermine everything she taught.
 They seek to expose some personal flaws about her to taint her message.
 Some of us don’t care.
 We only seek the message.

 The progression of the qualifier has reached a point where we place so much emphasis on the faults of the messenger that their message gets lost.
 If I fell prey to such matters, I would consider that so confusing.
 “You mean I have to do research on everyone who ever lived, and if they have one flaw I should dismiss them?”
 I say.
 “What if they could provide me some valuable insight into matters that otherwise trouble me?
-What if amid everything they wrote, they provided a nugget that directly applied to that troubling situation?
-Should I dismiss that nugget of information based on the fact that they were unkind to their children?”
+What if amid everything she wrote, she provided a nugget that directly applied to that troubling situation?
+Should I dismiss that nugget of information based on the fact that she was unkind to her children?”

-Those who control the manner in which we interpret a message often find that the best way to torpedo a message is by taking the messenger out to the public woodshed.
-They obviously think most listeners/readers idolize the messenger so much that if they kill the messenger, the message dies.
-We obviously enjoy the messenger’s presentation more than others do or we wouldn’t be reading her books, but we never idolized her so much that if you point out a relatively insignificant flaw, we’re going to trash all of her philosophical tenets.
+We obviously enjoy the messenger’s presentation more than others do or we wouldn’t be reading her books, but we never idolized her so much that if someone pointed out a relatively insignificant flaw, we’re going to trash all of her philosophical tenets.
 “If you thought I was that superficial, then you read me wrong.”

 We might find her message informative, entertaining, or some combination of both, but the moment after she dies, the next messenger takes the baton.
 Dear detractors: It’s not about the messenger it’s the message.

 If John Doe develops a brilliant technique on the general, agrarian practices of South Dakota, some detractors might attempt to have his technique dismissed by discussing what he wrote about the Peloponnesian Wars.
-Thus, if John Doe wants people to take his unique and possibly helpful ideas on agrarian practices seriously, he is now required, personally and professionally, to inform his readers of his views on the Peloponnesian Wars.
+In their perfect world, if John Doe wants people to take his unique and possibly helpful ideas on agrarian practices seriously, he is now required, personally and professionally, to inform his readers of his views on the Peloponnesian Wars.
 Why?

-If we know nothing about the qualifiers, we cower.
+If we know nothing about the qualifiers they introduce, we cower.
 “I didn’t know that,” we say.
-Okay, now that you do, what are you going to do about it?
-If you feel the need to incorporate the relatively insignificant information, do it, then take it out and put it back into the philosophy.
-Does the philosophical nugget, that helped change or fortify your beliefs, still work for you, personally?
-Did it enrich your life all the way up to the point that you found out that your favorite philosopher was a (fill in the blank)?
+Okay, now that we do, what are we going to do about it?
+Digest the information, take the qualifier out, and put it back into the philosophy.
+Does it make a difference?
+Does that philosophical nugget still work for us, personally?
+Did it enrich our life all the way up to the point that we found out that our favorite philosopher was a (fill in the blank)?
 If so, continue to use that nugget for all that it’s worth.
-If you idolized her prior to learning that bit of information, and that information led you to question the philosophical nugget that helped you in some way, then you were doing it wrong.
-Your superficial idolatry put you in a vulnerable position that allowed them to refute and undermine the philosophy with a couple of superficial brush strokes.
-So, you see that the emperor has no clothes on now, was she that enjoyable to look at with her clothes on?
+So, the emperor has no clothes now, was she that enjoyable to look at with her clothes on?
+If we idolized her prior to learning that bit of information, then we were doing it wrong.
 Drop the superficial idolatry.
 It doesn’t fit you anymore.
-You’re too old now, and your experiences in life have taught you way to much to fall for such idiocy.
 Seek substance.